Harlem: Schools

 Harlem has a high rate of charter school enrollment: a fifth of students were enrolled in charter schools in 2010.
 By 2017, that proportion had increased to 36%, about the same that attended their zoned public schools.
 Another 20% of Harlem students were enrolled in public schools elsewhere.

 Higher education

 The CUNY Graduate School of Public Health and Health Policy, New York College of Podiatric Medicine, City College of New York, and Touro College of Osteopathic Medicine, in addition to a branch of College of New Rochelle, are all located in Harlem.
-The Morningside Heights and Manhattanville campuses of Columbia University are located just west of Harlem.

 Libraries

 The New York Public Library (NYPL) operates four circulating branches and one research branch in Harlem, as well as several others in adjacent neighborhoods.